shermanloan/scejson-doc/doc/appendix-history.md

   `NewPmt` and `Position` fields which are used when the calling application wishes to compute a loan with multiple advances, where each advance generates a new payment stream.
+* The [Loan](module-loan.md) module now supports a new `BalAdjs` array field which allows the calling application to make one or more balance adjustments during the amortization of a loan to better support the quotation and servicing of open ended lending.

 ## Release 2024-01-0
 * No changes made to the reference manual.